 '''

-(sl@bill)3> tut20:start(s2@kosken).
+(s1@bill)3> tut20:start(s2@kosken).

 Pong received ping

 <3820.41.0>

 Ping received pong

 Pong received ping

-Ping received ping

 Ping received pong

 Pong received ping

-Ping received ping

 Ping received ping

 Ping received pong

 '''

 This is a slight modification of the ping pong program where both processes are spawned from the same start/1 function, and the "ping" process can be spawned on a separate node.
 Notice the use of the link BIF.
 "Ping" calls exit(ping) when it finishes and this causes an exit signal to be sent to "pong", which also terminates.